Sign-up for Our Newsletter!

 5. Retirement Strategy May Need to Be Revised

 Regarding retirement savings, a divorce could significantly impact your nest egg.
-Perhaps your shared retirement accounts were divided, leaving you with less than you had planned.
+Perhaps your shared retirement accounts were divided as part of the divorce settlement, leaving you with less than you had planned.
 This change might require you to increase your contributions or change the allocation of your investments to meet your new retirement objectives.
-A financial advisor can assist you in creating a post-divorce financial plan to reach your retirement goals.
+A certified divorce financial analyst can assist you in creating a post-divorce financial plan to reach your retirement goals.

 6. Insurance Policies and Your Estate Plan Need to be Updated

 Divorce necessitates a thorough review of all your documents, including insurance policies and other estate planning documents.
-It's essential to check the beneficiaries listed on these policies and make changes as needed.
+It's essential to check the beneficiaries listed on your life insurance policy and any other policies and make changes as needed.
 (It's common for your former spouse to be listed as the primary beneficiary if you haven't changed it.)
 You might also need to adjust coverage amounts to reflect your new life circumstances.
 Consult with an estate planning attorney to determine how best to update the necessary documents.

 Finding Financial Confidence: Sarah's Post-Divorce Journey